maniacx/Battery-Health-Charging/.github/README.md

 * Added detected device name on error notifications (Helps debugging incase extension detect as wrong device)
 * Removed verify threshold by readback after setting threshold as reading charging threshold is buggy on toshiba
 * Remove option to change charging threshold to 80% if battery level is more than 80% on toshiba.

-### Version 21
-May 22, 2023
-* German translation contribution (Thanks olebole)
-* Fix for some thinkpad mode conditions where start threshold should be less than end threshold.
-(Thanks olebole)
-* Adjusted allowed custom valueLegacy thinkpad (tpsmapi) as allowed values for end endthreshold > startthreshold + 5

 See [Full History](https://github.com/maniacx/Battery-Health-Charging/blob/main/.github/CHANGELOG.md)

 ## Polkit Installation